Skip to main content

 This is a genuine Art Deco ring, it is not a reproduction.

-It is in lovely condition, being ready to gift or to wear as you choose.
+It is in lovely vintage condition and is ready to gift or to wear.

-An Appraisal Report is included with your purchase.
+An Appraisal Report and Gem Report is included with your purchase.

 We will ship in a presentation box for safe keeping.